tinoryj/FeatureSpy/Prototype/README.md

 ### Usage

 You can test FeatureSpy in a single machine and connect the key manager, server, and client instances via the local loopback interface in `bin` directory.
+Note that here you need multiple console windows or tabs to start the key server, cloud and client respectively.

 ```shell
 # start cloud